Candace is a mom, mad scientist, and enthusiast of all things spooky. Needless to say, Halloween is her favorite holiday.

 - Play hide and seek in the trees.

-Watch the video below of a haunted forest.
-The cool thing about this video is that it uses a 3D sound illusion called "Holophonic."
+The cool thing about the video above is that it uses a 3D sound illusion called "Holophonic."
 When you listen with headphones on, you can hear the sound illusion.
 It'll definitely creep you out.

 "The streets were dark with something more than night."